technomancy/leiningen/doc/TUTORIAL.md

     $ lein test

+    lein test my-stuff.core-test

-    lein test my.test.stuff
+    lein test :only my-stuff.core-test/a-test

-    FAIL in (a-test) (stuff.clj:7)
+    FAIL in (a-test) (core_test.clj:7)
     FIXME, I fail.
     expected: (= 0 1)
       actual: (not (= 0 1))

     Ran 1 tests containing 1 assertions.
     1 failures, 0 errors.
+    Tests failed.

 Once we fill it in the test suite will become more useful.
-Sometimes if you've got a large test suite you'll want to run just one or two namespaces at a time; `lein test my.test.stuff` will do that.
+Sometimes if you've got a large test suite you'll want to run just one or two namespaces at a time; `lein test my-stuff.core-test` will do that.
 You also might want to break up your tests using test selectors; see `lein help test` for more details.